-- ID1.3.3 The County shall petition FDOT and the Expressway Authority to erect a directional sign on Interstate-4, Turnpike, Beeline, and Southern Connector for the Activity Center, e.g., "International Drive Activity Center this exit."
-The logo food, gas and hotel signs shall also be requested. - GOAL 2 The efficient movement of people within the Activity Center shall be ensured by the development of a multi-modal transportation system. - OBJ 2.1 The County shall continue to pursue an efficient roadway system within the Activity Center by establishing a master roadway plan and development guidelines as well as funding mechanisms to implement the roadway plan.
+- ID1.4.5 Phased Implementation and Infrastructure Funding.
+Implementation of I-Drive 2040 Strategic Vision shall be phased based on the 5/15/25-year infrastructure funding schedule, as presented in the I-Drive 2040 Strategic Vision document.
+(Added 6/16, Ord.
+2016-15) - GOAL 2 The efficient movement of people within the Activity Center shall be ensured by the development of a multi-modal transportation system. - OBJ 2.1 The County shall continue to pursue an efficient roadway system within the Activity Center by establishing a master roadway plan and development guidelines as well as funding mechanisms to implement the roadway plan.
 (Added 12/00, Ord.
 00-25)